Grimhaven: Synopsis

 On Saturday morning, Hoke drives his father and Helen to Port Everglades to board their cruise ship.
 On returning to Riviera Beach, Hoke goes to the hardware store and fills out a company check to himself for $3000.
-He spends the afternoon having a casual meal at a restaurant and then goes to the see the movie Death Hunt before stopping by his father's house to turn the air conditioner down to sixty degrees.
+He spends the afternoon having a casual meal at a restaurant and then goes to see the movie Death Hunt before stopping by his father's house to turn the air conditioner down to sixty degrees.
 At 10:00 PM he moves the body bags to his truck, realizing they are somewhat waterlogged due to the fact he had not removed them when he took his daily showers.
 He drives the bodies to his father's house and brings them in through the garage and seals them up as best he can under sheets in the master bed in order to suppress the smell.
 He spends the next several days relaxing in his father's house before leaving town on U.S. Highway 1 on the way to California.

 What follows is an account of every meal Hoke eats, every hotel, motel, or boarding house he stays in, and several minor interactions with other people on his week-long drive to California in his truck.
 Once in Los Angeles, Hoke arbitrarily picks a lawyer named Juan Peralta from an office building registry and hires him on retainer so that he will have someone to call when he is arrested.
 After securing the lawyer's services, Hoke drives to a Sears store to purchase a double-barreled shotgun and some shells on his way to Glendale, where Patsy and Curly Peterson live on Eucalyptus Avenue in the Verdugo Woodlands.

 Hoke scopes out the house before having lunch in downtown Glendale and seeing the movie Local Hero at the Rialto Theater.
 Upon returning to his parking space, he finds that his truck has been stolen from the lot.
 A policeman named Arthur Arthur attempts to help find the truck, and they drive together around Glendale looking for it.
 Finally the policeman drops Hoke off at Patsy's and Curly's house.
 Hoke and Patsy have a conversation on the front porch before he forces his way into the house.
 Hoke waits smoking cigarettes and drinking a beer Patsy brings him in the study while some guests leave.
 He finds a letter opener in a desk and hides it in the back pocket of his jumpsuit.